 Some 1800 health and social care students from a range of different professions including pharmacy, nursing, midwifery, occupational therapy, social work and radiography will undergo the training.

 Following their visits to Canada and the UK, our Norwegian colleagues are now considering using the UEA model as a foundation for their IPL interventions.
 Furthermore, they are looking to form a CIPP team in Oslo who will be responsible for the development, delivery and evaluation of IPL.

 In September 2011, Dr Susanne Lindqvist, Centre Director, was invited to "Hogskolen i Oslo og Akershus" to present the CIPP model of IPL to an audience including politicians and senior staff from universities in Oslo, Bergen and other cities in Norway.

-The presentation was extremely well received and the CIPP team at UEA are looking forward to further interaction with colleagues in Norway in sharing knowledge and good practice.
+The presentation was extremely well received and the CIPP department at UEA are looking forward to further interaction with colleagues in Norway in sharing knowledge and good practice.
 Photographs show Ms Trine Groenn (Norwegian Ministry of Education), Dr Lindqvist delivering her presentation, and academic colleagues from Norway.